Skip to main content

 Examples:

-• Competitive advantages.
-What are the company’s unique value propositions compared to its competitors
+• Competitive advantages: the company's unique value propositions compared with competitors.

 Look at the bigger picture